 We accomplish this by utilizing the structure of blockchain technology and tokenization for establishing boundaries for inclusion.
 Tokens represent a holder’s contributions to the community, giving appropriate access rights and proportional decision-making power within the group.

-Along with the structural mechanisms inherent in the technology, we are also defining clear boundaries within our cultural build that are centered around creating trust and familiarity among participants through our onboarding processes and within our Working Groups.
+Along with the structural mechanisms inherent in the technology, we are also defining clear boundaries within our cultural build that are centered around creating trust and familiarity among participants through our onboarding and orientation processes and within our Working Groups.

-2. Congruence between appropriation and provision rules and local conditions.
+2. Congruence between appropriation and provision rules and local conditions

 In the TEC we will initiate a set of rules that are embedded within the structure of the organization which exist in the form of various voting methods and DAO parameters.
 These structures contain a set procedures that dictate how organizational actions are executed and can be adapted to the specific requirements that the community may need at any given point in time.

 Along with the structural mechanisms, the cultural build has enabled our Working Groups to adopt their own internal rules and procedures that allow them flexibility to become more anticipatory to the needs of their members.
-Working Groups have autonomy over their mission and establish when they meet, what their priorities are, and how they execute their work.
+Working Groups have autonomy over their mission and establish when they meet, what their priorities are and how they execute their work.

-3. Collective choice arrangements.
+3. Collective choice arrangements

 This principle states that the individuals who are affected by the operational rules of the system should be able to participate in modifying those rules.
 Systems that utilize this principle are better able to tailor their rules to local settings and contextual circumstances.
-Enabling individuals to create and modify the rules around their shared purpose and limiting the influence of rule-making by external authorities, we will be able to produce stable cooperative behavior over long-periods of time.
+Enabling individuals to create and modify the rules around their shared purpose and limiting the influence of rule-making by external authorities, we will be able to produce stable cooperative behavior over long periods of time.

 This principle recognizes the need for a system of monitoring that is capable of auditing community conditions and behaviors.
 This principle acknowledges that the sustainability of our operational rules determined through collective agreements are dependent upon the long-term compliance to those rules.